-FIGURE 3.
+FIGURE 5.
 CCM -- HYSTERETIC TRANSITION

-FIGURE 4.
+FIGURE 6.
 HYSTERETIC -- CCM TRANSITION

-The hysteretic comparator initiates the PWM signal when the output voltage gets below the lower threshold and terminates the PWM signal when the output voltage rises over the upper threshold.
+The hysteretic comparator initiates the PWM signal when the output voltage gets below the lower threshold and terminates the PWM signal when the output voltage rises above the upper threshold.
 A spread or hysteresis between these two thresholds determines the switching frequency and the peak value of the inductor current.
-A transition to a constant frequency CCM mode will happen when the load current gets to a level higher than the critical:
+The transition to constant frequency CCM mode happens when the inductor current increases above the critical value:

-$$I{CCM} \approx \frac{\Delta V{hys}}{2 \cdot ESR}$$
+$$I{CCM} \approx \frac{\Delta V{hys}}{2 \bullet ESR}$$

 Where, ΔV{hys} = 15mV, is a hysteretic comparator window, ESR is the equivalent series resistance of the output capacitor.
 Because of different control mechanisms, the value of the load current where transition into CCM operation takes place is usually higher compared to the load level at which transition into hysteretic mode had occurred.

-VOUT pin and Forced Continuous Conduction Mode (FCCM)
+V{OUT} pin and Forced Continuous Conduction Mode (FCCM)